gax1985/NSCC/NSCC/Cyber Crime Survey/Oct. 26th - Cyber Crime Group Research.md

-We have looked at the volution of hackers in the past 20 years, individuals' contribution to cyber crime, prosecution ( punishment does not fit the crime vs the punishment being way worse).
+We have looked at the evolution of hackers in the past 20 years, individuals' contribution to cyber crime, prosecution ( punishment does not fit the crime vs the punishment being way worse).
 The courts do not know what they are doing.

 If you wish to do well, you should study law in the US and study cyber crime.
 We spoke about in the Gold Rush days, people who made the most money were the people selling mining equipment.